StefFrustagli/the-italian-hangman-game/README.md

 ### Code

 My first step was to watch some hangman videos on YouTube, like [this](https://youtu.be/cJJTnI22IF8?si=4nZef1AhFSj1baPk) by Kylie Ying or [this one](https://youtu.be/m4nEnsavl6w?si=Wi3xwg5GOtgJFG6m) by Kite, to get an idea of how to set the game up.
-Then in preparation for coding, I created a flowchart to visualize the game logic.
+Then in preparation for my coding process, I created a flowchart to visualize the game logic.
 When the logic was clear, I started writing function descriptions as my mentor suggested, so I would know exactly what I wanted from each function.
 Then I coded step-by-step, aided by online researching.

 ### Acknowledgment